cashshuffle/cashshuffle-electron-cash-plugin/README.md

 CashShuffle is a plugin for the [Electron Cash](https://electroncash.org/) BCH wallet.
 It allows users to make shuffled transactions using [CoinJoin](https://en.wikipedia.org/wiki/CoinJoin).

+WARNING: THIS IS PRE-RELEASE SOFTWARE.
+This has been made available to provide feedback and review!

 ## Installation

 Ubuntu users can install using the following command.
 This command will install the latest version of Electron Cash with CashShuffle in your home directory.